Mark Ingram II

-Mark Valentino Ingram II (born December 21, 1989) is an American football running back who is a free agent.
-He played college football at Alabama, where he was the first Alabama player to win the Heisman Trophy after rushing for 1,658 yards in 2009 en route to winning the 2010 BCS National Championship.
+Mark Valentino Ingram II (born December 21, 1989) is an American former professional football running back and current on-air personality for Fox Sports.
+He played 12 seasons in the National Football League (NFL).
+He played college football for the Alabama Crimson Tide, becoming the first Alabama player to win the Heisman Trophy after rushing for 1,658 yards in 2009 en route to winning the 2010 BCS National Championship Game.

-Ingram was drafted by the Saints in the first round of the 2011 NFL Draft.
-With the Saints, he earned three Pro Bowl selections and is their all-time leader in rushing yardage.
-Ingram has also been a member of the Baltimore Ravens and Houston Texans.
+Ingram was selected by the New Orleans Saints in the first round of the 2011 NFL draft.
+With the Saints, he earned two Pro Bowl selections and, at the time of his retirement, was their all-time leader in rushing yardage.
+Ingram was also a member of the Baltimore Ravens and the Houston Texans.

-Early years
+Early life

-Ingram was born in Hackensack, New Jersey, the son of former wide receiver for the New York Giants, Mark Ingram Sr. He attended Grand Blanc Community High School in Grand Blanc, Michigan during his freshman, sophomore and junior years, and then Flint Southwestern Academy in Flint, Michigan for his senior year.
+Ingram was born in Hackensack, New Jersey, the son of former wide receiver for the New York Giants, Mark Ingram Sr. He attended Grand Blanc Community High School in Grand Blanc, Michigan, during his freshman, sophomore and junior years, and then Flint Southwestern Academy in Flint, Michigan, for his senior year.
 He was a four-year starter on his high schools' football teams, running for 2,546 yards and 38 touchdowns in his final two seasons.
 He was Saginaw Valley MVP, Area Player of the Year, and an All-State selection as a senior.
 Ingram also played defensively as a cornerback, totaling 84 tackles and eight interceptions his senior year.

 In addition to football, Ingram also ran track and field at Flint, where he was nine-time All-State selection.
 He competed as a sprinter (PR of 10.69 seconds in the 100-meter dash and 21.90 seconds in the 200-meter dash) and long jumper (top-leap of 7.25 meters).

 Considered a four-star recruit by Rivals.com, Ingram was listed as the No. 17 high school athlete in the nation in 2008.